eregni/piradio/Readme.md

 Check the 'config.py' file and change parameters where necessary.
 Test the script by running 'main.py'.
-Enable the service after successful test.
+Copy the 'piradio.service' file to '/etc/systemd/system/' and set parameters Enable the service after successful test.
 The file 'models/stations.py' contains the list of selectable radio stations.